OpenMDAO/OpenMDAO-Framework/docs/complex/example.rst

                      desc='Throttle position (from low idle to wide open)')

-The *low* and *high* attributes are used to specify a minimum and maximum value for the thtrottle.
+The *low* and *high* attributes are used to specify a minimum and maximum value for the throttle.
 If the throttle is set to a value outside of these limits, an exception will be raised.
 OpenMDAO execution is terminated unless this exception is caught elsewhere and some kind of recovery behavior is defined.